 The short answer is yes.

-However, unless you are certain you can pay it back or turn the money you borrow into a magic money-making machine, I wouldn’t do it.
+However, unless you are confident you can pay it back or turn the money you borrow into a magic money-making machine, I wouldn’t do it.

-What I mean by this is if you are certain that the investment you are making with your borrowed money will have a net return be cautious.
+I mean that if you are sure that the investment you are making with your borrowed money will have a net return, be cautious.

 Sometimes loans that tap into your equity can get tricky if you struggle to pay them back or if the market takes a turn for the worse.